 I find that discussions around femme in/visibility tend to obscure the infinite ways that folks femme (I sometimes like to think of femme as an action verb).
 Femme is so vast.
-The same femme expressions that render my queerness invisible render other folx’ queerness hyper-visible.
+The same femme expressions that render my queerness invisible render other folx’ queerness hypervisible.
 How femininity is policed and de/valued by society across various bodies tends to be awful and restrictive.
 However, femme identities themselves feel divinely infinite.
 They transcend a simple preference for stereotypically feminine things.
-For me, a femme identification is a declaration of an intentional crafting of, and relationship with gender.
+For me, a femme identification is a declaration of an intentional crafting of, and relationship with, gender.

 More Radical Reads: This Summer I Stopped Hiding: Reclaiming Femmeness and Body Hair

-Feminine aesthetic practices are often critiqued as excessive, indulgent, unnecessary, impractical, superficial…
+Feminine aesthetic practices are often critiqued as excessive, indulgent, unnecessary, impractical, and superficial.

 “Your heels are so high.
 How do you run in them?”

 I love heels.
 I love what they do for my posture.
 I love how they make my ass swing.
 I love how they sound when I walk.
 I love to put them on.
 I love to take them off.
-I value the things heels gift me way more than I worry about them slowing me down during a hypothetical sprint or how they make me towering over most of the people in a room.
+I value the things heels gift me way more than I worry about them slowing me down during a hypothetical sprint or how they make me tower over most people in a room.

 It’s about carefully curating the adornment of my body and spaces to be places filled with things that please me.
 I’m intentional about textures, smells, colors, and patterns I choose.
-I like the smell of lavender so I put it behind my ears.
+I like the smell of lavender, so I put it behind my ears.
 I like the feel of satin, so I’ll sew it to the inside of my gloves.
 I enjoy the color pink and never see it enough in public spaces, so I paint my nails to have access to the sight of it whenever I want.

 More Radical Reads: An Act of Knowing: Moving Towards a Black Femme Politic

-At the same time, my femme practices also mean most folks perceive me as straight (a fact that comes with a litany of privileges and pitfalls).
-And even with all my deep love for all things femme, the questions still pop up for me – Are these femme practices I hold so dear simply reinforcing heteronormative gender stereotypes?
+My femme practices also mean most folks perceive me as straight (a fact that comes with a litany of privileges and pitfalls).
+And even with my deep love for all things femme, the question still pops up for me: are these femme practices I hold so dear simply reinforcing heteronormative gender stereotypes?